 The bottom line is, by 2035, all new trucks across all European markets can be vehicles with no direct emissions.
 The European Federation for Transport and Environment predicts that all zero-direct-emissions vehicles will become cheaper to own and operate by 2035, while fulfilling the same operational requirements as their diesel counterparts; this includes range and payload capabilities, and it considers any time losses incurred due to charging.
 Given the current market development, Transport and Environment concludes that all long-haul trips in Europe can be electrified from the mid-2020s.

-Similarly, a global study by PwC found that electric trucks will outperform diesel trucks on TCO from 2025 onwards in most use cases – and that they will reach a cost advantage of 26-34% in 2030.
+Similarly, a global study by PwC found that electric trucks will outperform diesel trucks on TCO from 2025 onwards in most use cases – and that they will reach a cost advantage of 26-34% according to PwC in 2030.
 PwC thus sees a clear case for electric trucks outperforming diesel trucks on cost in the near future, despite energy prices being hard to predict.

 Before long, all new sales of electric trucks will have a lower TCO compared to diesel, while delivering the same capabilities in terms of range, payload and driving times.
 Such conclusions have been made in many regions, including the US.
 According to the US Department of Energy, by 2030, nearly half of the electric trucks will be cheaper to buy, operate, and maintain than diesel trucks.
 And by 2035, electric heavy-duty trucks will cost the same as – or less than – diesel trucks.